tdonker/domain-driven-design-links/boundedcontextquotes.md

 ##### [Domain-Driven-Design Tackling Complexity in the Heart of Software by Eric Evans 2003](https://github.com/gg-daddy/ebooks/blob/master/Eric%20Evans%202003%20-%20Domain-Driven%20Design%20-%20Tackling%20Complexity%20in%20the%20Heart%20of%20Software.pdf)
 * p239: By explicitly defining a BOUNDED CONTEXT within which a model applies and then, when necessary, defining its relationship with other contexts, the modeler can **avoid bastardizing** the model.
 * p304: Code reuse between BOUNDED CONTEXTS is a **hazard to be avoided**.
 Integration of functionality and data must go through a translation.
+* p339: Generally speaking, there is a correspondence of **one team per BOUNDED CONTEXT** .
+One team can maintain multiple BOUNDED CONTEXTS, but it is hard (though not impossible) for multiple teams to work on one together.
+* p341: The **feasibility of a deployment plan** should feed back into the drawing of the CONTEXT boundaries.
+When two CONTEXTS are bridged by a translation layer, one CONTEXT can be updated just so a new translation layer provides the same interface to the other CONTEXT.
+A SHARED KERNEL imposes a much greater burden of coordination, not just in development but also in deployment.
+SEPARATE WAYS can make life much simpler.
+* p419: Of course, because **each BOUNDED CONTEXT is its own name space**, one structure could be used to organize the model within one CONTEXT, while another was used in a neighboring CONTEXT, and still another organized the CONTEXT MAP.
 * contine p310